 Continue reading to learn about our environmental cleanup activities at the Topock and Hinkley facilities.

 Topock and Hinkley, the first two compressor stations on our distribution line, began operating in the early 1950s.
+These facilities prepared the gas for transportation through our pipelines to Northern and Central California.
 At that time, an additive containing hexavalent chromium was used at both stations to prevent rust in the cooling towers.
-These towers prepared the gas for transportation through our pipelines to Northern and Central California.

 The cooling water that contained this additive was disposed of next to the compressor stations.
 This action was consistent with industry practices of the time.
 Later, the water was treated to remove the chromium before disposal.
 We have long since discontinued the use of hexavalent chromium at Topock and Hinkley.
 Under the direction of state and federal regulatory agencies, and with input from stakeholders, we are working to investigate, clean up and restore the environment at the Topock and Hinkley facilities.

-Learn about the Topock Compressor Station.
-Visit Topock Compressor Station.
+To learn about the Topock Compressor Station, visit Topock Compressor Station.

-Learn about the Hinkley Compressor Station.
-Visit Compressor Stations Hinkley Compressor Station.
+To learn about the Hinkley Compressor Station, visit Hinkley Compressor Station.